 It is to provide more flexibility for adult learners to pursue continuing education & training (CET) by making the Academic CET courses more compact and modular, without compromising on the quality and rigour of these programmes.
 This would allow adult learners to customise the pace of training according to their learning needs.
 The end in mind is to raise the productivity and competitiveness of Singapore’s workforce.

 The new framework is based on Post-Diploma Certificates (PDCs).
 Each PDC for a particular Post- Diploma course equips students with content and skills in core industry domains, and hence is valued by employers.
 The PDCs are developed in consultation with the industry to ensure greater curriculum-relevancy to the training needs of adult learners.

-Under the revised CET Post-Diploma Qualifications Framework, there are three types of Post-Diploma courses i.e. Advanced Diploma (AD) and Specialist Diploma (SD) courses are both designed to enable existing diploma or degree holders to deepen their knowledge and skills and develop specialisations within their trained discipline areas.
+Under the revised CET Post-Diploma Qualifications Framework, there are three types of Post-Diploma courses i.e. Advanced Diploma (AD), Specialist Diploma (SD) and Diploma (Conversion) courses.
+AD and SD courses are both designed to enable existing diploma or degree holders to deepen their knowledge and skills and develop specialisations within their trained discipline areas.

 Applicants who do not meet the minimum entry requirements but are assessed by Temasek Polytechnic as potentially suitable candidates may, at the discretion of the Polytechnic, be considered for admission after clearing interviews/assessments.
 TP reserves the right to accept candidates based on their performance at the assessment.

 Students are required to hold a valid pass for the duration of the course.
 Students have to bear the full risk of non-completion should their pass expire and subsequently lapse within the duration of the course.

 The table below gives an overview of the course duration for the various Post-Diploma programmes:

 |Post-Diploma Programmes||Number of Post-Diploma Certificates (PDCs)||Total Course duration|